 - You register your activities with AusIndustry within 10 months of the end of your income year, then claim the offset in your company tax return with the ATO.

-- Today the offset is 43.5% refundable for companies with aggregated turnover under $20m, and 38.5% non-refundable above that.
+- Today the offset is 43.5% refundable for companies with aggregated turnover under $20m (company tax rate plus 18.5 percentage points for a base-rate entity).
+At $20m turnover or more the offset is non-refundable, set at the company tax rate plus a two-tier R&D intensity premium: 8.5 points on notional R&D up to 2% of total expenses and 16.5 points on the portion above.
+There has been no flat non-refundable rate since 1 July 2021.
 Note these settings are changing: see our explainer on the 2026-27 Budget changes from 1 July 2028.

 Self-assessment means the responsibility is yours